Lire en Francais

 Quick answer

-TCF Canada preparation is most efficient when you build a weekly system that matches the format: train pacing for progressive difficulty, practice the 3-task writing and speaking sections, then use full-length mock exams to confirm your timing holds across all four skills.
+TCF Canada preparation works best when you build a weekly routine that matches the exam: train pacing for progressive difficulty, practice the 3-task writing and speaking sections, and use full mock exams to check that your timing holds across all four skills.
+Good TCF training is less about collecting exercises and more about repeating a plan that actually moves weak sections.

 Start with